Thadzy/Thadzy-Obsidian/Resources/Differentiation.md

 ## Trig Rule
 why derivative sin = cos?
 ![[Pasted image 20250627133954.png]]
-because when the theta changes
+because when the theta changed in small to find the theta that already changed is

 ## Chain Rule
 ## Quotient Rule